-This strategy seeks to build on previous financial modelling undertaken to assess the potential financial impact on Scottish Borders Council of service delivery priorities in the medium to longer term.
-To date the Council's forward financial plans have focused on the medium term, over a 5 year period for revenue income and expenditure, with a 10 year look forward adopted for our planned investment in assets as set out in the Council's published Capital Strategy.
+This strategy seeks to build on our initial longer term Strategy adopted by the Council as part of its Financial Strategy in 2022/23 which took a 10 year view of the financial and operating environment facing the Council.
+The plan thereby aligns a 10 year revenue look forward for revenue income and expenditure with a 10 year look forward adopted for our planned investment in assets as set out in the Council's published Capital Strategy.

-The adoption of a medium term approach for financial planning has previously enabled the Council to plan the delivery of service changes across financial years through modernising services, investing in new technology, and in developing its strategic partnerships to provide longer term benefits.
-This approach has enabled the required changes to services to be delivered in a more planned, holistic manner, mitigating the need for reactive cuts to services.
+The adoption of a medium to longer term approach for financial planning enables the Council to plan the delivery of service changes across financial years through modernising services, investing in new technology, and in developing its strategic partnerships to provide longer term benefits.
+This approach enables the required changes to services to be delivered in a more planned, holistic manner, mitigating the need for reactive cuts to services.

-This medium term approach has been central to the Council's Fit for 2024 transformation programme which is now fully embedded within the budget process with the delivery of cross cutting savings integral to balancing the budget.
+This medium to longer term approach is central to the Council's Fit for 2024 transformation programme which is now fully embedded within the budget process with the delivery of cross cutting savings integral to balancing the budget.

-It is now intended to extend the financial planning approach to encompass a longer term 10 year look forward that will seek to identify the challenges facing the Council and the opportunities we have to address them.
-In doing so the Council will seek to better integrate its approach to people, business, asset and financial planning processes and ensure these are fully aligned to clear priorities set out in the refreshed Council Plan that will be updated annually alongside the approved Council Budget.
+The planning approach encompasses a longer term 10 year look forward that seeks to identify the challenges facing the Council and the opportunities we have to address them.
+This allows the Council to better integrate its approach to people, business, asset and financial planning processes and ensure these are fully aligned to clear priorities set out in the Council Plan.
 These priorities will in future be developed and defined in a co-productive way fully involving local communities, our community planning partners and the third sector.

-In developing this Long Term Financial Strategy for revenue, a number of key assumptions have been made.
-For this first version, 2022/23 represents year 1 base year, with 2023/24 - 2026/27 reflected in the Council's published Revenue Financial Plan.
-This strategy now forecasts a further 5 years giving a longer term 10 year view of both the revenue and capital budgets.
+The Long Term Financial Strategy for revenue makes a number of key assumptions.
+2023/24 represents year 1 base year, with 2024/25 - 2027/28 reflected in the Council's published Revenue Financial Plan.
+This strategy forecasts a further 5 years giving a longer term 10 year view of both the revenue and capital budgets.